d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ## Distributing Data

 We need a simple utility function to distribute a minibatch evenly across multiple GPUs.
-For instance, on 2 GPUs we'd like to have half of the data to be copied to each of the GPUs.
-Since it is more convenient and more concise, we use the built-in split and load function in Gluon (to try it out on a $4 \times 5$ matrix).
+For instance, on two GPUs we would like to have half of the data to be copied to either of the GPUs.
+Since it is more convenient and more concise, we use the built-in function from the deep learning framework to try it out on a $4 \times 5$ matrix.

 ```{.python .input}
 data = np.arange(20).reshape(4, 5)